Palmetto Bug FAQ

 What time of year are palmetto bugs most active?

-Why do I have so many palmetto bugs in my house?
+Why do I have palmetto bugs in my house?

 Get a Free Estimate